Southeastern Connecticut Council of Governments

 Employment Opportunities

-SCCOG is currently seeking candidates to fill positions as 1) Transportation Planner and 2) Part-Time Zoning Enforcement Officer.
+SCCOG is currently seeking candidates for Transportation Planner and Local/Regional Planner.
 Please visit https://seccog.org/employment for information.